Remember the Bible Series, #29

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.

 ~ Philippians 4:6

-Christians often gloss over this Scripture without considering, fully, what it means.
+I find it easy to gloss over this Scripture without considering, fully, what it means.
 It does sound rather generic.
 But look at it.
-While it sounds like a verse of comfort, it is more.
+While it sounds like a verse of comfort, it is something more.
 It is a command.